dashpay/docs/developers/compiling.rst

 result, and upload the resulting signature.
 These results are compared and only if they match, the build is accepted and uploaded to dash.org.

 This setup has been tested using a clean install of Ubuntu 20.04.
+All commands were run using the "root" user.

 Install prerequisites
 ---------------------